MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-manually.md

 ## Configure the Linux software repository

-Microsoft Defender ATP for Linux can be deployed from one of the following channels (denoted below as *[channel]*): *insider-fast* or *prod*.
+Microsoft Defender ATP for Linux can be deployed from one of the following channels (denoted below as *[channel]*): *insider-fast*, *insider-slow*, or *prod*.
 Each of these channels corresponds to a Linux software repository.
 Instructions for configuring your device to use one of these repositories are provided below.

 The choice of the channel determines the type and frequency of updates that are offered to your device.
-Devices in *insider-fast* can try out new features before devices in *prod*.
+Devices in *insider-fast* and *insider-slow* can try out new features before devices in *prod*.

-In order to preview new features and provide early feedback, it is recommended that you configure some devices in your enterprise to use the *insider-fast* channel.
+In order to preview new features and provide early feedback, it is recommended that you configure some devices in your enterprise to use either *insider-fast* or *insider-slow*.

 ### RHEL and variants (CentOS and Oracle EL)